LachezarTsK/Sam-and-substrings/README.md

 The sum of all members of a geomeric progression, could also be expressed as follows:

-(first member)+(value of previous sum member)*multiplier.
+(first member) + (value of sum for the previous members) * multiplier.

 In this way, we could apply modulo (Math.pow(10,9)+7) at every iteration and thus avoid the processing of the large numbers from the first version of the formula.

-Example, sum of all members in this geometric progression with first memeber=1, multiplier=10, where each iteration represents the sum of all the members up to the current iteration (inclusive):
+Example: sum of all members in this geometric progression with first memeber=1, multiplier=10, where each iteration represents the sum of all the members up to the current iteration (inclusive):